kcartlidge/nodice/README.md

 especially given that a naming collision is terribly unlikely (why would you have multiple IOC resolutions going on?), but the availability of *all* registrations at the very top is contentious.
-I like it, especially as my naming is usually pretty obvious and thorough; many don't so YMMV.

-As an aside, there is a third way to get what you need.
-This is really there as a convenience method and not often used:
+As an aside, there is a third way to get what you need:

 ``` javascript
 var permissionRepository = {